OPTIKZ IS A RAPPER, SINGER, SONGWRITER, MENTAL HEALTH ADVOCATE, ACTIVIST AND ENTREPRENEUR.

 The journey of rapper, singer, songwriter Optikz, once littered with unresolved childhood trauma, multiple addictions and mental, emotional and physical health issues is now paved with songs of hope, courage, inspiration and honest, raw reflections of trauma and healing.

 Born in 1983 in Cairns, Queensland, Australia, Darren Piper (Optikz) and his family moved to Guelph, Ontario, Canada in 1990.
-As a teen he struggled to feel safe and secure: at home, an abusive and dysfunctional religious family environment; a shame-based church community he was forced to go to; and at high school.
+As a teen he struggled to feel safe and secure: at home, a dysfunctional religious family environment; at a shame-based church community he was forced to go to; and at high school.
 He found acceptance and connection in the skateboarding, partying and hip hop communities.
 A severe skateboard injury to his right ankle, along with a lower spine disorder, forced him to have two major reconstructive surgeries and put the brakes on his dreams of a skateboarding career.
 As he recuperated, he found solace in hip hop music and by the time he was 18, he’d joined and help build the rap group RCR and was featured on the group’s first and only release, Royal City Records Presents RCR.
 The group performed several shows in South-Western Ontario and in 2001 they opened for rap group THE RASCALZ at the "RELOADED" Tour in Guelph.